NCOR-Organization/NCOR-Test/docs/semantic-stack-wg.md

 <p>If you would like to attend SSWG meetings either in-person or remotely, contact John at: johnbeve[@]buffalo.edu.</p>

 <h2>Semantic Web Resources</h2>
-<p>D-Acts is an open-source based on work by Barry Smith on document acts; resources covering past, present, and future efforts can be found below:</p>
+<p>D-Acts is an open-source ontology based on work by Barry Smith on document acts; resources covering past, present, and future efforts can be found below:</p>
 <ul>
   <li><a href="https://github.com/jonathanvajda/cco-d-acts/blob/main/use-cases.md" class="custom-color">UB Logic for Ontologies Seminar</a></li>
   <li><a href="https://link.springer.com/referenceworkentry/10.1007/978-1-4614-8265-9_1320" class="custom-color">History of the Semantic Web</a></li>